-Senior Vice-President & Board Member
+Executive Vice-President & Board Member

-As a Senior Vice President and regional leader for WT, I am responsible for overseeing our project delivery and business operations on the East Coast.
+As an Executive Vice President and regional leader for WT, I am responsible for overseeing our project delivery and business operations on the East Coast.
 I am particularly involved in the delivery of specialist-level quantity surveying and project management services to a variety of clients throughout the United States and Canada.
 I have over 25 years of experience, spread across 5 countries and 4 continents, and have been blessed to have worked with several of the preeminent Global construction cost/project management consultancies and construction firms, managing teams throughout all phases of a project.

 During my career, I have developed a unique skill set, whereby I proactively manage complex components, with a focus on providing cost certainty, maximizing value and reducing risk.
 This approach has enabled me to build close relationships with clients and delivery teams alike, where I’m often regarded as a trusted advisor on the delivery of their projects.